sb2nov/mac-setup/Apps/README.md

 - [SleepPillow](https://itunes.apple.com/us/app/sleep-pillow/id597419160?mt=12): Sleep Pillow plays sounds that create an ambient atmosphere for sleep enhancement at home, or for drowning out noise at work.
 - [Spectacle](http://spectacleapp.com/): Don't waste time resizing and moving your windows.
 Spectacle makes this very easy and is open source.
 - [Timing](http://timingapp.com/): Keep track of the time you spend with your Mac.
+- [Tomighty](http://www.tomighty.org/): A free desktop timer for the Pomodoro Technique.
 - [Total Finder](http://totalfinder.binaryage.com/): Adds tabs and improves the Finder to a great deal.
 - [Transmission](http://www.transmissionbt.com/): A fast, easy and free BitTorrent client.
 - [Unarchiver](http://wakaba.c3.cx/s/apps/unarchiver.html): Compress/Uncompress app.
 Supported file formats include Zip, Tar-GZip, Tar-BZip2, RAR, 7-zip, LhA, StuffIt and many other old and obscure formats.